 It’s day three of four in the Cotswolds as the Cheltenham Festival continues to capture the sporting imagination in what has already proved an exhilarating meeting despite the lack of crowds.

-The Stayers’ Hurdle (3.05pm) is the main event on Thursday and will see 2019 winner Paisley Park attempting to regain his crown.
-The afternoon begins with unbeaten superstar Envoi Allen seeking Cheltenham Festival win number three in the Marsh Novices’ Chase.
+The Stayers’ Hurdle (3.05pm) is the main event on Thursday, while the afternoon begins with the Marsh Novices’ Chase.